 Please note that you must complete your educational program and obtain employment before applying for temporary registration.
 Applications cannot be started early.

-The following are steps are required for temporary registration:
+Steps required for temporary registration:

 - Log in to your account and select “Apply” in the box on your home screen to begin your application.